cvmfs/cvmfsexec/README.md

 is $SHELL.
 It will automatically mount the configuration repository if one is defined.

-Inside the command you can mount additional repositories by using `$CVMFSMOUNT repository.name`.
+Unless disabled with the `-N` option, inside the command you can mount additional repositories by using `$CVMFSMOUNT repository.name`.
 Since the mounts have to happen outside the user namespace, it actually sends a message to the original process to mount, and makes the current process wait until completion.
 Repositories that are already mounted are ignored.
 You can also unmount repositories from within the command with `$CVMFSUMOUNT repository.name`.

-If you invoke additional processes within the original process that are not trustworthy, such as user payloads that are invoked with `singularity --contain`, then close the $CVMFSEXEC_CMDFD file descriptor for those processes.
+If you want to use this feature and also invoke additional processes within the original process that are not trustworthy, such as user payloads that are invoked with `singularity --contain`, then close the $CVMFSEXEC_CMDFD file descriptor for those processes.
 This can be done in bash with